Paul Kalkbrenner: Biography

 Paul Kalkbrenner grew up in Lichtenberg, Berlin, which was located deep in East Berlin.
 He was thirteen years old when the Berlin Wall came down and the Reunification of Germany occurred.
 This was also when he began to play records to his peers at the youth clubs of Berlin, despite the 11pm curfew set by his mother.

-Kalkenbrenner's early music performances were alongside schoolfriend Sascha Funke, with whom he shared a common interest in techno.
+Kalkbrenner's early music performances were alongside schoolfriend Sascha Funke, with whom he shared a common interest in techno.
 Greatly admiring the Underground Resistance from Detroit, both Kalkbrenner and Funke spent 1992–1997 delving into record bins and familiarizing themselves with the best techno releases of the day.
 It was this, attending the clubs E-Werk, Planet, and Walfisch, and a radio show (Rave Satellite) they listened to every Saturday that led them to the techno scene.
 Meanwhile, at school, Kalkbrenner also learned the trumpet and studied music theory.

 In 1995, at the age of eighteen, Kalkbrenner worked for two years as an editor in the television industry to fund the equipment he bought for production.
 During that time, Kalkbrenner and Funke lived together and began producing music on machines they both bought and borrowed.
 After getting into music production, Kalkbrenner decided he would like to only perform live with his own music.

 Kalkbrenner is a keen football fan and avid supporter of FC Bayern Munich.